Handling In-Laws: The Complete Guide By A Counsellor

 Change your perception: First of all, change your outlook.
 No one is perfect, all have some minor faults and you have to accept everyone as they are.
 Everyone has to understand each other and take everything positively.
 Change in the way you perceive situations and your in-laws themselves marks the starting of good times.

 Spending time with each other: spending quality time with each other, eating together, watching movies, going shopping and celebrating festivals together is a very important tool that helps to bind the family together.
 I believe it is necessary to perform these daily rituals to have a healthy atmosphere in the family.
 Elderly people expect little from the young except respect, time & some tiny gestures of love.

 Complete privacy: I know giving space is very important in every relation, especially to the newlywed.
 Too much interference makes suffocation and irritation in relations.
 We must make a perfect between family time and private time.

 Know your in-laws before marriage: These pre-wedding preparations help you to better adjust to the new environment.
 It is very beneficial if you know each other as there will be fewer shocking situations and will also lead to better responses from your side.

 Why life coach Ritu Singal?

-Marriage is a tricky alliance, and with the expert guidance and therapies of a counselor, it becomes quite simple and easy to manage it.
+Marriage is a tricky alliance, and with the expert guidance and therapies of a counsellor, it becomes quite simple and easy to manage.